miyako/4d-plugin-extract/README.md

 - The architecture requires the `ubatch_size` to match `max_position_embeddings` for full context.
 - This is a distilled version of the `27b` model and uses the same tokenizer as `27b`.
 - `F16` is almost the same as `Q8_0` regardless of cache data type or number of GPU layers.
-- Token-padding to fixed length is difficult; the model is not using `tokenizer.json`.

 |Parameters|Dimensions|Context Length|Hidden Layers|`tokenizer.ggml.model`
 |-:|-:|-:|-:|-: